boyska/freepto-lb/README.md

 You need a debian wheezy  and some packages installed:
 `aptitude install live-build python git-core debootstrap`

-Just clone a repository and run
+Just clone a repository, edit the configuration file:

+ vim config/freepto

+and run:

-`freepto-config.sh -l it_IT.UTF-8 && lb build`
+`lb config && lb build`

 and you'll find a binary.img file :)